Tag Archive for: #codingforkids

 The skill of the future & why every child needs coding

-Look around you, computers are everything.
+Look around you Every Child Needs Coding, computers are everything.
 I bet you can’t name a job that doesn’t include using a computer – I dare you.
 It just doesn’t happen.
 So why not understand

-learn coding by bill gatesthem?
+learn coding by bill gates Every Child Needs Codingthem?
 In a recent report, by the year 2020 5 million jobs will be lost to automation.
 Now, it’s not that you can’t get a job in the future if you don’t know any basic code, but it is saying that it will be very hard to get one of those jobs.
-Why play Texas hold ’em with 1 card?
+Why play Texas Hold ’em with 1 card?
 Instead, choose to play with pocket aces, and learn computer coding.
 The time is now! kids are creative and smart.
 They are open to new learning strategies and have the chance to learn a valuable skill right now!

 “Learning to write programs stretches your mind, helps you think better, creates a way of thinking about things that I think is helpful in all domains.” –Bill Gates